ThisisRDSharma/Siddu-/README.md

 The sampling was conducted in such a way that the total number of samples for each demographic group was equal across each device and for each month.
 This helped mitigate any biases that might arise from over-representation of any particular device or demographic group.
 Where the data was sparse and it was not feasible to sample exclusively from a few devices, equal samples from each demographic group were still ensured, even if the samples came from a broader range of devices.
 This methodology was aimed at reconciling the data by ensuring that it was representative, balanced, and consistent across devices and demographic groups over the three-month period.
 The reconciliation process helped ensure that the samples used for analysis were aligned with the expected standards and that the resulting dataset was complete and reliable.
+The approval process for Iproov’s biometric solution involves rigorous evaluations and certifications to ensure security, robustness, and compliance with industry standards.
+Iproov is the first organization to achieve comprehensive certification for remote verification from the FIDO Alliance, confirming the solution's robustness, inclusivity, and interoperability.
+This certification ensures Iproov’s technology provides unmatched defense against presentation attacks and deepfake threats throughout the entire identity lifecycle.

+The dynamic liveliness solution was independently evaluated and confirmed as compliant with ISO 19795 and ISO 30107 standards, validating its excellence in face matching and liveliness detection.

+Testing was conducted by the accredited laboratory Ingenium Biometrics, which confirmed the system's ability to thwart all types of presentation attacks, including photo masks, face morphs, videos, and presented deepfakes.

+Iproov’s solution has been tested through external evaluations by iBeta, accredited by NIST under the NVLAP program, and internal audits by the National Physical Laboratory, ensuring conformity to ISO 30107:3 standards.